Juansepo13/printf/README.md

+#PROJECT PRINTF
+## pressenty by:

+: Juan Posada @JuanSeb35904130
+: Daniel Ruiz @ruizdani301

- # This is a README.md for Repository 0x11.
+## this is a README.md for Repository 0x11.
 C - print

- By
-    Juan Posada @JuanSeb35904130
-        and
-    Daniel Ruiz @ruizdani301
-    For Holberton School
+: For Holberton School.
+: Cohort 16.

    By Julien Barbier, co-founder & CEO
    Project to be done in teams of 2 people (your team: Daniel Rivera, Juan Sebastian Posada Garzon